Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Superstructure optimization with mixtures

 where $K^{\mathrm{cap}}_j$ denotes the CAPEX associated with the installation of process $j$, $K^{\mathrm{op,comp}}_{\alpha}$ represents the operating cost linked to the procurement of compound $\alpha$, and $ K^{\mathrm{op,el}}$ and $K^{\mathrm{op,heat}}$ correspond to the annual electricity and heat-related operating costs, respectively.
 The term $CR$ is the capital recovery factor, which annualizes the investment costs over the project lifetime:

 where a project lifetime of $\theta = 20$ years \cite{GonzalezGaray.2022} and an interest rate of $r = \SI{7}{\%}$ \cite{Svitnic.2022} are assumed.

-The CAPEX for processes that are not represented via ANNs, with the exception of the acid gas removal (AGR) process, is calculated based on the process scale $\Gamma_j$ via:
+The CAPEX for processes that are not represented \emph{via} ANNs, with the exception of the acid gas removal (AGR) process, is calculated based on the process capacity $\Gamma_j$ \emph{via}:

 where $\beta_j$ is the corresponding specific CAPEX of process $j$ in \$/capacity.
-For ANN-represented processes, where the process scale $\Gamma_j$ is undefined, and for processes where there is a lack of cost data based on the process scale, CAPEX is likewise estimated using the total inlet mass flow rate $\dot{M}^{\mathrm{in,tot}}$.
-This total inlet mass flow rate is scaled by process-specific investment cost factors sourced from relevant literature. \cite{Rosenfeld.2020, GonzalezGaray.2022, Onel.2015} The specific constraints for the CAPEX calculation based on the total inlet mass flow rate can be found in the Supplementary Information.
+For ANN-represented processes, where the process capacity $\Gamma_j$ is undefined, and for processes where there is a lack of cost data based on the process capacity, CAPEX is likewise estimated using the total inlet mass flow rate $\dot{M}^{\mathrm{in,tot}}$.
+This total inlet mass flow rate is scaled by process-specific investment cost factors sourced from relevant literature \cite{Rosenfeld.2020, GonzalezGaray.2022, Onel.2015}.
+The specific constraints for the CAPEX calculation based on the total inlet mass flow rate are listed in Subsection B.1.\@ of the SI.

 OPEX associated with raw material procurement for each source component $\alpha \in \mathcal{C}^{\mathrm{src}}$ are computed based on the total mass flow rates of these components entering the designated process inlet ports.
 The corresponding cost expression is formulated as